makinyemi/Angular-App/README.md

 # AngularApp

-Demonstrating my experiencing in using angular cli and node to a full stack application.
+Learning to use Angular and Node.js to a build a full stack application.